Useful-User/Laravel-examples/README.md

 **Develop** - Integration branch for features.
 All magic happens here! 🪄

+feature/**LE-10** - Update to new Laravel version - 10.
+Clean up some PhpDoc due to using PHP Native Type Declarations.
+Refactoring of contracts and factories, checking for missing types and making sources more tastable.

 feature/**LE-9** - Factory method: use previously created abstract factories on special Response services.
 Created methods to get different types of responses in SourceKitFactory.
 And Simple factory design pattern in SourceKitFactory.

 feature/**LE-8** - Created an Abstract Factory and changed the implementation of the request to get information about the quote in the controller.
 Removed classes that are no longer used.